 In case you want ideas for using any leftover buttermilk after making this pie:

 - 1 cup sugar

 - 1/4 teaspoon salt

 - 1/4 teaspoon ground nutmeg

-- Bake in preheated oven for 50 minutes.
-Reduce heat to 325 degrees F (165 degrees C).
-Bake an additional 10 minutes.
-Pie is done when a toothpick inserted in center comes out clean.
+- Reduce the oven temperature to 325°F and bake for an additional 10 minutes.
+The pie is done when a toothpick inserted in center comes out clean.